TroyLaPolice/Gene-Duplication-Origin-in-a-Non-Model-Organism/Methods.md

-# Gene-Duplication-Origin-in-a-Non-Model-Organism

-# Mehtods for the initial exploritory phase
+# Methods for the initial exploratory phase

 First step in the process is to run BUSCO on the genome and view the {full_table_Ranitomeya_imitator_genome_BUSCO.tsv} file to pull out gene duplications.